vladigleba/vladigleba.github.io/posts/gospel/god.md

 > I the LORD *search the heart*, I try the reins, even to give every man according to his ways, and according to the fruit of his doings.
 {% ct 'Jeremiah 17:10' %}

 As our Creator, God knows us better than we know ourselves.
 Just as there is no sin in our lives that God does not see, so there is no sorrow that He does not notice.
 He is acquainted with it all—every wound, disappointment, injustice, and abuse.
 Yet He is not merely aware; He longs to heal our wounds {% rf 'Isaiah 53:5; Jeremiah 30:17; 33:6' %}, restore what was lost {% rf 'Isaiah 43:18-19; 51:3; Joel 2:25' %}, comfort our sorrows {% rf 'Psalm 147:3; Isaiah 57:18' %}, make right every wrong {% rf 'Romans 12:19' %}, forgive every confessed sin {% rf 'Psalm 103:2-4; 1 John 1:9' %}, cleanse every defilement {% rf 'Ezekiel 36:25' %}, and set us free from every addiction {% rf 'Luke 4:18' %}.
-He who created the heavens and the earth by the power of His Word {% rf 'Genesis 1:1; Psalm 33:6' %} has the same power to recreate us by that same Word {% rf '1 Peter 1:23; 2 Corinthians 5:17' %}—the Bible—but only if we let Him {% rf 'Revelation 3:20' %}.
+He who created the heavens and the earth by the power of His Word {% rf 'Genesis 1:1; Psalm 33:6' %} has the same power to recreate us by that same Word {% rf '1 Peter 1:23; 2 Corinthians 5:17' %}, the Bible, but only if we let Him {% rf 'Revelation 3:20' %}.

 ## Is He the source of all true human wisdom?